Erich Raeder during World War II: Operation Weserübung: invasion of Scandinavia

 In late May 1940, Raeder ordered and into action off Norway's North Cape.
 Weinberg wrote about the North Cape raid: "There were, furthermore, increased by the extraordinary reaction of the German naval command to the signs of victory in the West as well as in Norway.
 The evidence suggests that Raeder completely lost his head over what he, like so many Germans, saw as the prospect of imminent victory in the whole war.
 Forgetting his and the navy's own prior emphasis on the French ports as the best base for Atlantic operations, and fearful that the war might end before he could demonstrate to Hitler's satisfaction the great value of a battleship navy, he ordered the two available battleships into operations off the Norwegian coasts in late May and June 1940.
 Both the Scharnhorst (which had only recently repaired from earlier damage in the Norwegian operation) and Gneisenau were torpedoed by British submarines in these prestige manoeuvres. hey would not be ready for operations in the Atlantic again until late December.
 In the process another German admiral was canned by Raeder, and his successor was covered with reproaches".
 An even harsher assessment of Raeder's decision to send Scharnhorst and Gneisenau off the North Cape came from Murray and Millet, who wrote: "The Seekriegsleitung... had lost none of its ability to confuse strategy with bureaucratic interest.
 In late May, worried that German successes in France and Norway might bring the war to an end before his battle cruisers saw action, Raeder committed the battle cruisers Scharnhorst and Gneisenau to a raid off Norway's North Cape.
 The naval staff hoped to gain a success to influence postwar budget debates ...
 Since Raeder had already discussed with Hitler on 20 May the possibility of invading Britain, such a waste of German naval strength off the North Cape counts as one of the most egregious naval misjudgements of the war."
 Before sending Admiral Wilhelm Marschall out in Operation Juno, Raeder had told him: "We must engage the enemy in battle, even if this should cost us one of the battleships.
 If they are not deployed, we will receive no more in the future".
-Marschall was enraged that Raeder sent him out on the North Cape raid without air cover or a screening force of U-boats, without nforming him of the orders that had been given to U-boats operating in the area, and without plans for resupply.
+Marschall was enraged that Raeder sent him out on the North Cape raid without air cover or a screening force of U-boats, without informing him of the orders that had been given to U-boats operating in the area, and without plans for resupply.

 April to June 1940 was one of the most stressful periods of the war for Raeder with operations involving the entire fleet in Norway, the French campaign and Raeder's obsessive fear that the army and the Luftwaffe might win the war without the Kriegsmarine.
 That led to act in a manner that has been described as "irrational".